zmkfirmware/zmk/docs/docs/behaviors/hold-tap.md

 </TabItem>

 <TabItem value="balanced">

+> The 'balanced' flavor will trigger the hold behavior when the `tapping-term-ms` has expired or another key is pressed and released.
+> When the hold-tap key is released and the hold behavior has not been triggered, the tap behavior will trigger.

 The following section describes the behavior of the 'balanced' hold-tap when another key is pressed while the hold-tap is held.